 And the light is streaming in at the moment, which is why the elite is terrified of the public, for it is in the masses that there is the greatest consciousness-shift.
 And when consciousness changes like that, you can be sure that a fundamental reality-change is soon to follow, a change that does not even necessitate a revolution in the traditional sense.

 This is because consciousness is the bedrock of reality, and so how we perceive ourselves changes the world, not least because it changes our behaviour.
-This might sound like New Age nonsense by those that are scientifically inclined, but such a dismissal implies a fundamental misunderstanding of what science can actually comment on.
+This might sound like New Age nonsense by those who are scientifically inclined, but such a dismissal implies a fundamental misunderstanding of what science can actually comment on.
 Consider the two statements:

 - Everything is made of matter, with consciousness as an expression or epiphenomenon of that matter.